mat-0/Mat-0/curriculum-vitae.md

 ##### Key achievements and projects

 - Implementation of a secure development policy, test strategy, technology strategy and tech radar
+- Ensured recertification of ISO27001 security standard
 - Expansion of team by 25% to accommodate work on new transformation program and increasing portfolio
+- Transition from TFS to Git, .NET Framework to core.
+- set up and led Leadership training lunch and learn session with 8 colleagues based on career goals
+- successful business change process to promote testers into Lead tester roles.
+- successful busienss change to address pay parity and reduction in gender pay gap

 #### LEAD SOFTWARE DEVELOPER (October 2018 – October 2019)